Grant Shapps forced to insist Bibby Stockholm barge is not a ‘death trap’

 Grant Shapps forced to insist Bibby Stockholm migrants’ barge is not a ‘death trap’

-‘There’s no reason why it wouldn’t be absolutely safe,’ energy secretary says
+‘There’s no reason why it wouldn’t be absolutely safe,’ energy secretary says amid ongoing concerns about scheme

 Grant Shapps has been forced to insist the Bibby Stockholm “quasi-prison” that will house asylum seekers is not a “deathtrap” following fire risk warnings.